OLC-Bioinformatics/redmine-docs/docs/analysis/diversitree.md

 2) Strains too far apart.
 DiversiTree will warn you if it thinks that the strains you want to make a tree from are not closely related enough.
-If you get this warning, you may want to consider creating a new issue while leaving out the strains it says are too far.
+If you get this warning, you may want to consider creating a new issue while leaving out the strains it says are too far, or use `mashtree` as your tree creation program.